 However, the overlap is never perfect because of pipeline warmup (launching two $\mathbf{Q}\mathbf{K}$ MMAs in a row) and bookkeeping overheads such as address computation, issuing MMA instructions, updating the softmax row-max, and copying results across WGs, so we can still yield meaningful speedups by reducing either bottleneck.

-FA4 tries to mitigate the softmax bottleneck by using a software-emulated polynomial approximation of exp2 which increases the effective exp throughput by utilizing FMA (fused multiply-add) units in addition to the SFUs (special function units) utilized by the MUFU.EX2 instruction.
-The trade-off with this optimization is that higher-degree polynomials are more accurate but incur additional register usage and CUDA core instructions.
-Hence it’s only applied to 10%-25% of the softmax scores.
-Despite this, the softmax operation still remains register-heavy and a persistent bottleneck.
+FA4 tries to mitigate the softmax bottleneck using a polynomial approximation of exp2.
+Higher-degree polynomials improve approximation precision but incur additional register usage and CUDA core FMA instructions, so it’s only applied to 10%-25% of the softmax scores.
+Despite this, softmax still remains a register-heavy and persistent bottleneck.

 TMEM overlap schedule

-To leverage low-precision block-scaled MMAs to speed up the GEMMs in attention, understanding the data-flow of the scale factors is critical.
-On Blackwell GPUs, the scale factors must be loaded from GMEM $\rightarrow$ SMEM (via a TMA load) $\rightarrow$ TMEM and then must be duplicated across four warps in a WG via a tcgen05.cp multicast in order to be usable by tcgen05.mma.
+To accelerate GEMMs, we analyzed the scale factor dataflow on a B200.
+We found that they must be loaded from GMEM $\rightarrow$ SMEM (via TMA) $\rightarrow$ TMEM and duplicated across four warps in a WG via a tcgen05.cp multicast in order to be usable by tcgen05.mma.

 However, with 128x128 tiles, FA4’s pipeline already uses all available TMEM: